toolsdark/spoof-email/README.md

     sender.sendEmail({
       to: 'recipient@example.com',
       subject: 'Hello, World!',
-      text: 'This is a test email sent from EmailSender Bot.', });
+      text: 'This is a test email sent from Darkey.', });
     ```
 3. **Documentation:**